Jhelum River

 The Jhelum River (Note: /ks/; /pa/; /skr/; /ur/) is a major river in South Asia, flowing through India and Pakistan, and is the westernmost of the five major rivers of the Punjab region.
-It originates at Verinag in Indian-administered Jammu and Kashmir, flows into Pakistan-administered Azad Jammu and Kashmir, and then through the Punjab province of Pakistan.
+It originates at Verinag in India-administered Jammu and Kashmir in the disputed Kashmir region, flows into Pakistan-administered Azad Kashmir, and then flows through the Punjab province of Pakistan.
 It is a tributary of the Chenab River and has a total length of about 725 km.